Sigolena of Albi

 Saint Sigolena of Albi (fl.
-7th. c.) was an Albigensian deaconess and saint from Albi, France.
+7-8th. c.) was an Albigensian deaconess and saint from Albi, France.

 Sigolena was born into a noble family of Aquitaine.

-Upon wedding during adolescence, she desired a chaste marriage and offered her husband all of her possessions to "gain the freedom of her body".
-When she was 24, he died unexpectedly and she had difficulties convincing her parents she did not want to marry again.
-Eventually, she was able to persuade her father to build her a convent.
+Upon her marriage to Gislulf at the age of 12, she offered her husband all of her possessions to "gain the freedom of her body".
+Her husband granted her desire for a Josephite marriage and encouraged her piety and charity.
+After ten years of marriage her husband died unexpectedly.
+At age 24, she had difficulties convincing her parents she did not wish to remarry.
+After being consecrated by the city's bishop as a deaconess, she was eventually able to persuade her father to build her a convent on his own land.

+She was initially buried at Insula.

 Her church in Metz was situated near that of Saint Ferreolus of Besançon.
 Sigolena's biography was written by an anonymous author.

+Miracles

+During her life on earth, the miracles attributed to her include the cleansing of 2 lepers, the healing of 3 blind people (including a priest), and at least 9 exorcisms.
+Upon her death, when the nuns removed her garments to wash her body, they reported that "a wonderful odour suddenly became sprinkled around that same place".

 Veneration

 The relics of St Sigolena are in Albi Cathedral.

 Her feast day is July 24.